Mobile menu toggle

 Photo: Ed Hardy/Cult of Mac

-Suppose your iPhone has a 100% charge but the one belonging to your friend/spouse/child is down at 3%.
+Now let’s consider another scenario.
+Suppose your iPhone has a 100% charge, but one belonging to your friend/spouse/child is down to 3%.
 You can be generous and transfer some of the power from your device to theirs.

-One end of the cable has to be USB-C to plug into the iPhone 15.
-The other end should also be USB-C if you’re charging another iPhone 15.
-For any other model, the cable’s connector should be Lightning.
+One end of the cable must be USB-C to plug into the iPhone 15 or iPhone 16.
+The other end also should be USB-C if you’re charging another recent iPhone.
+For any other model, you need a USB-C-to-Lightning cable.

-Connect the two handsets by the cable.
+To start charging another iPhone with your iPhone, simply connect the two handsets with the appropriate cable.
 If you’re using two iPhone 15 models, the one with more power will immediately begin recharging the one with less power.
-That’s your only option – you can’t send power to a handset with a higher battery level.
+That’s your only option — you can’t send power to a handset with a higher battery level.

-The situation is slightly different if you’re using an iPhone 15 to charge a previous version of the iPhone.
-Power will always flow from the iPhone 15 to the older model, no matter what their respective battery levels are.
+The situation is slightly different if you’re using an iPhone 15 or iPhone 16 to charge an earlier version of the iPhone.
+Power will always flow from the iPhone 15 or 16 to the older model, no matter what their respective battery levels are.

-In Cult of Mac testing, an iPhone 15 sends an iPhone 14 about 4W of power.
-That’s not particularly quick, but it’s perhaps enough to be useful.
+In Cult of Mac’s testing, an iPhone 15 sends an iPhone 14 about 4W of power.
+That doesn’t prove particularly quick, but it’s perhaps enough to be useful in a critical situation.

 Use with caution